 “Who has done as much as I have?
 No one has done more in New York than me.”

 “Those who dislike me don’t know me, and have never met me.
 My guess is that they dislike me out of jealousy.”

 “I love to have enemies.
 I fight my enemies.
 I like beating my enemies to the ground.”

-Just a few short paragraphs after those quotations, the writer, Otto Friedrich — describing interviewing his subject aboard a helicopter that had “TRUMP” emblazoned across its hull — notes that he asked the tycoon: “Have you ever thought about psychotherapy?”
+Just a few short paragraphs after those quotations, the writer, Otto Friedrich — describing his subject aboard a helicopter that had “TRUMP” emblazoned across its hull — details a conversation between Trump and reporter Jeanne McDowell, who asked the tycoon: “Have you ever thought about psychotherapy?”
 (Trump replied that he didn’t have time to think about his problems.)

 It wasn’t always like that.
 Back in the late 1970s and early 1980s, the coverage of Trump news, at least in the pages of TIME, was strictly about real estate.
 He had gotten his start in his father’s relatively modest real-estate firm, before creating The Trump Organization, his own real-estate firm, in 1981, when he was 35.
 (Before that, he was well known locally as a Manhattan socialite, but he had yet to make a national splash.)
 Several TIME articles from the era refer briefly to him as among New York developers involved in various high-priced deals around town.